Jeep CJ: CJ-5

 The 1972 model year brought significant changes to the CJ-5.
-American Motors began fitting their own engines, which also required changes to both body and chassis.
+American Motors began fitting its own engines, which also required changes to both body and chassis.
 The base Willys 4-cylinder was replaced by AMC's Torque Command straight-6 engines, giving the entry-level CJ-5 the power of the previously optional Buick V6.
 Standard became the 232 cuin, and optional the 258 cuin, which was standard in California.
 Both engines used a one-barrel Carter YF carburetor.
 Also in 1972, AMC's 304 cuin V8 engine became available, which upgraded the power-to-weight ratio to a level comparable to a V8 muscle-car.
 Other drive-train changes included a new front axle - a full-floating, open-knuckle Dana 30, which was both 25 lbs lighter and reduced the turning circle by 6 ft.